marat-gainullin/platypus-js/build-instructions.md

 Now you have got a fresh version of Platypus.js without installation packs.

-To run it type `ant -f ./designer/run.xml run` on the command line.
+To run Platypus IDE, type `ant -f ./designer/run.xml run` on the command line.
 Note, that such version of Platypus IDE uses `./designer/build/testuserdir` folder as temporary user's profile directory and `clean` task of build script will erase it each time.